Introduction to SQL CTE

 - A cursor can be defined by referring to a CTE.

-- A CTE can reference table from the remote servers.
+- A CTE can reference tables from the remote servers.

 Guidelines for Creating and Using Recursive CTE